Jeff Okudah

-Jeffrey Chidera Okudah (born February 2, 1999) is an American football cornerback for the Detroit Lions of the National Football League (NFL).
-He played college football at Ohio State, where he was a unanimous All-American in 2019 before being selected by the Lions third overall in the 2020 NFL Draft.
+Jeffrey Chidera Okudah (born February 2, 1999) is an American professional football cornerback for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning unanimous All-American honors in 2019 before being selected by the Detroit Lions with the third overall pick in the 2020 NFL draft.

-High school career
+Early life

-Okudah attended South Grand Prairie High School in Grand Prairie, Texas.
+Okudah was born in Grand Prairie, Texas to Nigerian parents.
+He attended South Grand Prairie High School in Grand Prairie, Texas.
 A five-star recruit, he committed to Ohio State University in January 2017.

 College career

 As a true freshman at Ohio State in 2017, Okudah played in all 14 games and had 17 tackles.
 As a sophomore in 2018, he played in 13 games, recording 32 tackles.
 As a junior in 2019, he recorded his first career interception against the Miami Redhawks.
 As a junior in 2019, Okudah had 34 tackles, 9 passes defensed, and 3 interceptions.
 For his performance that season, he was unanimously named to the 2019 College Football All-America Team and was also named a finalist for the Jim Thorpe Award.
-Okudah decided to forgo his senior year by declaring for the 2020 NFL Draft.
+Okudah decided to forgo his senior year by declaring for the 2020 NFL draft.

 Professional career

+Detroit Lions

-Okudah was considered to be the best cornerback prospect in the 2020 NFL Draft, where he was selected third overall by the Detroit Lions.
+Okudah was considered to be the best cornerback prospect in the 2020 NFL draft, where he was selected third overall by the Detroit Lions.
 He signed his four-year rookie contract with the team on July 13, 2020.
-The contract is worth a fully guaranteed $33.528 million, including a $21.944 million signing bonus.
+The contract was worth a fully guaranteed $33.528 million, including a $21.944 million signing bonus.
 He suffered a hamstring injury during training camp and missed the opening season game.
-He returned in Week 2 against the Green Bay Packers, where he allowed six completions for 96 yards.
-The following week he recorded his first career interception off a pass thrown by Arizona Cardinals quarterback Kyler Murray.
-Okudah was placed on injured reserve after he underwent surgery to resolve a core muscle injury on December 15, 2020.
+He returned in Week 2 against the Green Bay Packers, where he allowed three completions for 4 yards.
+The following week, he recorded his first career interception off a pass thrown by Arizona Cardinals quarterback Kyler Murray.
+Okudah was placed on injured reserve after he underwent surgery to resolve a core muscle injury on December 15.

 During the Lions' 2021 season opener against the San Francisco 49ers, Okudah ruptured his Achilles tendon and was placed on injured reserve.

+Atlanta Falcons

+Okudah was traded to the Atlanta Falcons on April 13, 2023, in exchange for a fifth-round pick in the 2023 NFL draft.

+Houston Texans

+On March 15, 2024, Okudah signed a one-year contract with the Houston Texans.
+He was placed on injured reserve on September 11.
+He was activated on November 18.

+Minnesota Vikings

+On March 18, 2025, Okudah signed a one-year contract with the Minnesota Vikings.
+He was placed on injured reserve on November 8, due to a concussion he suffered in Week 8 against the Los Angeles Chargers.